 Now he wants to rearrange some of the work assignments so that his workload will be lightened, but I have a problem with that since if he just spent more time working and less time visiting, there wouldn't be a need to rearrange anything.
 Is this something worth talking to my manager about?

-And along similar lines, who are these employees who your coworker is spending so much time visiting with?
+And along similar lines, who are these employees your co-worker is spending so much time visiting?
 If they have the same objections you do to the broader situation, you might point out to them that they're enabling some of the behavior by supplying him with a chatting outlet.
 Ideally, when he stops by to socialize, they'd be too busy to talk.

 On the question of how to talk to your boss: Some of this depends on your relationship with your boss and what she's like.
 If you have a good relationship with her and she's known to value directness over protocol, you should be able to be fairly direct.
 For example: "Could I get your advice on something?
 I'm finding that Bob frequently asks me to do pieces of his work.
 I'm happy to help when it's needed, but I so often see him spending significant amounts of time socializing rather than working that I'd prefer for him to focus more of his time on work before pulling me in for help.
 I've tried talking to him directly but haven't been able to resolve it.
 Do you have thoughts on how I might handle this?"